kviswanath-microsoft/azure-docs/articles/storage/files/assign-azure-role-data-access.md

 # Assign an Azure role for access to file data

 Azure Active Directory (AAD) authorizes access rights to secured resources through [Azure role-based access control (Azure RBAC)](../../role-based-access-control/overview.md).
-Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access blob data.
+Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access file data.

 When an Azure role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
 An Azure AD security principal may be a user, a group, an application service principal, or a [managed identity for Azure resources](../../active-directory/managed-identities-azure-resources/overview.md).